-In soundscape-neutral condition, it was different in positive scales from original-positive MI and was different in negative sales from original-negative MI.
-This suggests that soundscape-neutral condition could be distinguished from both original-positive and original-negative MIs.
-However, in neutral and self-neutral MIs, the deviations were not different from original-negative MI.
+In the soundscape-neutral condition, it was different in the positive scales from original-positive MI and different in the negative scales from original-negative MI.
+This suggests that the soundscape-neutral condition could be distinguished from both original-positive and original-negative MIs.
+However, in neutral and self-neutral MIs, the deviations did not differ from original-negative MI.
 This suggests that these two neutral MIs were similar to original-negative MI for the participants.